What Is Enbrel (Etanercept)?

-Enbrel (etanercept) is a systemic treatment option for adults with moderate to severe plaque psoriasis.
+Enbrel (etanercept) is a systemic treatment option for plaque psoriasis in patients 4 years old and above.
 It is also approved for treating psoriatic arthritis and rheumatoid arthritis.
 The medicine has been on the market under the brand name Enbrel since 2004, although it may be available generically in coming years1.

 The active ingredient in Enbrel is etanercept, which is a type of biologic therapy that is created in the laboratory using human proteins.
 Enbrel is generally prescribed for people who need a stronger systemic medicine or phototherapy to treat their psoriasis symptom than topical treatments, or for people who have tried other types of systemic or biologic treatments but they have not worked well enough2.